 Ballard Suite #2

 The second room was much smaller, and its windows sat on the private deck which is only accessible to the suite guests.
-It had a Queen size bed and a smaller bathroom with shower only.
+It had a Queen size bed and a smaller bathroom with a shower only.
 My friend stayed in this room, and she noted some restaurant noise as they moved tables around, but she could not hear the loud music from the band playing.

 Randolph Suite #3